Ahwahnee Hotel: Bracebridge Dinner tradition

 The dinner was not held during World War II, when the Ahwahnee was functioning as a naval hospital.
 When it resumed, the 1946 dinner introduced chorale concerts and more significant musical performances.
 Up until 1956 there was only a single performance, and then the number of performances gradually increased to a total of eight.
 Ansel Adams retired from the event in 1973, passing it on to Eugene Fulton, who had been part of the male chorus since 1934 and musical director since 1946.
 Fulton died unexpectedly on Christmas Eve in 1978 and his wife, Anna-Marie, and his daughter, Andrea, took over that year and produced the show.
 In 1979, Andrea Fulton assumed the role of director, which she holds to this day while also playing the role of housekeeper.

 In 2011, the Bracebridge dinner celebrated its 85th anniversary.
 Travel + Leisure magazine named Yosemite's Ahwahnee Hotel as one of the best hotels in the United States for the holidays for two consecutive years (2011 and 2012).
 For much of its history, tickets to the event were difficult to obtain.
 In prior years, the scarce tickets were awarded to applicants by lottery.
 In 1992, there were a reported 60,000 applications for the coveted 1,650 seats.
 In 1995, the organizers of the traditional dinner accepted ticket cancellations because the park could have been shut down due to the national budget impasse.
+After a five year absence, the Bracebridge Dinner returned to the Ahwahnee Hotel in 2024, with ticket prices set at over $500 per person.